hyperledger-labs/minifabric/README.md

 # Minifabric
-If you like to experience Hyperledger Fabric or develop your smart contract, Minifabric is the tool to start.
-It does not matter if you just have a small server or you have multiple servers, Minifabric will help you stand up your Fabric network on a single server or cross multiple servers within few minutes.
-Minifabric is small but it allows you to experience the full capabilities of Hyperledger Fabric.
-All you need is a docker environment.
-If you like to explore what you can do with it, please read [Minifabric User Guide](https://github.com/litong01/minifabric/blob/master/docs/README.md).
+If you like to learn Hyperledger Fabric or develop your smart contract, or just want to get a feel about Hyperledger Fabric, Minifabric is the tool to get you started.
+Minifabric can stand up a Fabric network on a small machine like a VirtualBox VM but also can deploy Fabric networks cross multiple production grade servers.
+Minifabric is small but it allows you to experience the full capabilities of Hyperledger Fabric. you will be able to try all Fabric operations such as channel create, channel join, chaincode install, approve, instantiation.
+It even supports channel update.
+All you need to start with is a docker environment.
+If you read more before you jump in, please read [Minifabric User Guide](https://github.com/litong01/minifabric/blob/master/docs/README.md).
 For those impatient, please follow the steps below to start things off.

 ### Get the script and make it executable
 ```